Why Progesterone Is Both Good and Bad for Mood—and How to Treat PMDD

 Taurine is one of my favorite prescriptions for perimenopause, menopause, sleep, mood, insulin resistance, and migraine prevention.

-Taurine is an amino acid, but unlike most other amino acids, it’s not used to build protein.
-Instead, taurine has direct effects on the liver, brain, and immune system.
-It’s also an important antioxidant!
-And, fun fact: taurine accounts for up to 0.1 percent of body weight.
+Taurine is an amino acid, but unlike most amino acids, it doesn’t build protein.
+Instead, taurine has directly beneficial effects on the liver, brain, mitochondria, immune system, and nervous system.
+Taurine is so important that it makes up about 0.1 percent of total body weight.

 Read more